 For more information about new entrant trainees, refer to NSW DOI’s new entrant trainee eligibility requirements.

 Once an employee completes a traineeship, they may be eligible to claim the rebate if they enter into another traineeship.

 Our monthly calculator and annual reconciliation calculators will automatically calculate the rebate and offset it against your payroll tax liability.
 It’s important to include your apprentice/trainee wages in the relevant fields of the monthly calculator and annual reconciliation to receive the rebate.

-This example calculation for July 2018 will help you calculate your rebate manually.
+This example for July 2019 will help you calculate your rebate manually.